ohollmen/DPUT/README.md

 Add (merge) an account to a generated temporary passwd file on the host and map it into use (as a volume) inside the docker container.
+Options:

+- host - Optional remote host to prepare the file on (if it is known docker job will run there instead of current host).

-Returns true for success 0 for (various) errors (with Warning printed to STDERR, no exceptions are thrown).
+Returns true (1) for success and false (0) for (various) errors (with Warning printed to STDERR, no exceptions are thrown).

 ## $docker->run(%opts);

 Run Docker with preconfigured params or *only* return docker run command (string) for more "manual" run.
 Options in opts:

-- cmdstring - Trigger return of command string only *without* actually running container
+- cmdstring - Trigger return of command string only *without* actually running container (running is done by other means at caller side)

+Note: The command to run inside docker will not be quoted.
-Return either docker command string (w. option cmdstring) or return code of actual docker run.
+Return either docker command string (w. option 'cmdstring') or return code of actual docker run.

+## $docker->cmd($cmd);

+Force command to be run in docker to be set (overriden) after construction.
+Especially useful if $cmd is not known at construction time and for example dummy command was used at that time.
+No validation on command is done.

+## $docker->vols_add(\@vols)

+Adds to volumes with relevant checks (just type checks, no overlap check is done).
+Any errors in parameters will only trigger warnings (not treated as errors).

+## DPUT::DockerRunner::dockercat_load($fname)
+Load and validate Docker Catalog with mappings from a symbolic "friendly name" of image ("dockerlbl") to image url and other info regarding colume (e.g. "vols" to use, Image may depend on these).
+Return Array of Hash-Objects.

+## DPUT::DockerRunner::dockercat_find($arr, $lbl)
+Find a image definition with image properties by its label (passed as $lbl, "dockerlbl" member in node).
+Return Hash-Object for matching image definition or a false for "not found".

+TODO: Run Docker in wrapped, pre-configured way.
+- Allow referring to image with high-level label-name
+- Allow defaulting to particular image in main config
+- Resolve config from one of possible path locations
+- Default to running as the $ENV{'USER'}, in current dir.
+- Default to using current dir (User should provide current dir to be mounted by config "vols") Params coming here:
+- int - Use Interactive Mode
+- dcat - Docker (Image) catalog
+- imglbl - Image (high-level, "nice-name") label (to translate to image url via docker catalog)
+TODO: Normalize these into methods to allow normal DockerRunner construction to use these.